akhil-eppa/Bike_Sharing_Analysis_R/README.md

 # Data_Analytics_and_ML_with_R
-A data analytics and machine learning project using the R Language
+* This is a data analytics and machine learning project using the R Programming Language.
+A **bike-sharing dataset** has been analysed considering various parameters.

-This is a data analytics project performed on a bike sharing dataset from the UCI Machine Learning Repository.
-I have performed <b>multiple linear regression</b> and <b>polynomial regression</b> to build 2 separate machine learning models and hence have compared both of them.
+* This is a data analytics project performed on a bike sharing dataset from the UCI Machine Learning Repository.
+I have performed **multiple linear regression** and **polynomial regression** to build 2 separate machine learning models and hence have compared both of them.

-I have also plotted many graphs to get a good insight into the data.
+* I have also plotted many graphs to get a good insight into the data.
+Read the FinalProject.pdf to get a complete overview of the analysis that I have done.